When the newsletter is full of news and is longer, it automatically truncates at the bottom. To see the entire newsletter, click on the link at the

 Registration Now Open

-The Life Transition Committee at OLLI is pleased to offer members an opportunity to explore key end of life issues through the Gift of Time Program.
-Participants will work in small group settings to plan out their wishes in a way that allows them to feel prepared for the myriad issues that face all of us in times of crises.
+The Life Transitions Committee at OLLI is pleased to offer members an opportunity to explore key end of life issues through the Gift of Time Program.

 The workshop will be an extended conversation with trained facilitators as well as outside speakers who will converse holistically on key

-to spouses, partners, children and parents as well as, how to advocate for yourself through this next transition.
+to spouses, partners, children and parents as well as how to advocate for yourself in end-of-life planning.

 The fee for this course is $30.

-For more information, please contact Life Transition Program Manager, Hannah Furgiuele at 828-250-3871 or email@example.com.
+For more information, please contact Life Transitions Program Manager, Hannah Furgiuele at 828-250-3871 or firstname.lastname@example.org.